 Different types of bedroom storage

 The closet or the wardrobe is a key storage element in the bedroom, but not the only one (the bedside locker or table and blanket chest also accommodate sleep related paraphernalia).
-The most popular types of closet are the walk-in and the fitted wardrobe.
+The most popular types of closet are the built-in, the walk-in and the fitted wardrobe.
 Nowadays the free standing wardrobe is more likely to be a period piece or an antique.
 Here below we consider the various options together with some more informal approaches to bedroom storage.

 The Fitted Wardrobe